oceanprotocol-archive/OEPs/5/README.md

 <a name="motivation"></a>
 ## Motivation

-The goal of this document is to describe the responsibilities and architecture of the an Ocean AGENT node.
+The goal of this document is to describe the responsibilities and architecture of an Ocean AGENT node.

+In the Ocean network, AGENTS implement a variety of behavior that contribute data services to the network.
+For example: AGENTS can provide services such as data sets, algorithms, storage, computational power, service curation, verification, market makers and so on.

+AGENTS need to be able to talk to each other as well as to the network KEEPERS.
+The network architecture talks about that, see [3/ARCH](../3/README.md).
-This AGENT node, as part of the Ocean Network, will interact with different components (Keepers and other Agents), so part of the intention of this document is to describe the different interaction patterns between components.
+Hence, part of the intention of this document is to describe the different interaction patterns between them.

-At the same time, the AGENT implements an internal architecture based in different layers.
+At the same time, the AGENT implements an internal architecture based in different layers and modules.
-This document MUST to provide a common framework and definition used to describe the technical solution to put in place.
+This document MUST provide a common framework and definition to drive technical implementations.

-All the different components detailed, SHOULD be used as building blocks, allowing to compose the different scenarios using those.
+The detailed components SHOULD be used as building blocks, allowing synthesize different scenarios.

 <a name="high-level-architecture"></a>
 ## High Level Architecture

-This document use as reference and starting point the Architecture defined by the [3/ARCH](../3/README.md) (ARCH).
+This document uses as reference and starting point the network architecture defined by the [3/ARCH](../3/README.md) (ARCH).

 <a name="responsabilities"></a>
 ## Responsibilities

-AGENT is a thin abstraction layer.
+AGENT is client-side software.
 The main responsibilities of AGENT are:

-* Facilitate the integration of the Ocean functions to the different system actors
+* Facilitate the integration of various Ocean services
-* Enable the communication between actors (P2P) and with the KEEPER network
+* Enable the communication between AGENTS and with the KEEPER network
-* Exposing a common and stable API to the network consumers
+* Exposing a common and stable interface to network consumers
-* Build the authorization & authentication mechanism to identify the user using the client
-* Manage the user PKI information
-* Compose transactions that are send to the keeper.
-* Orchestrate lower-level Keeper interactions exposing a higher level API
-* Subscribe to some Smart Contract events raised by the Keeper and trigger actions responding to that
-* Integrate with other Agents, establishing a peer to peer connection
 * Integrate with external services or providers (Compute, Data, ..)
-* Simple input validation.
-Throttling and spam prevention is done at the VM validation level in the keeper.
+* Exposing a cryptographically secure interface for off-chain service proofs, privacy and access control
+* Implement necessary identity components for authentication and authorization of AGENTS
+* Compose valid transactions to interact with the keeper network
+* Orchestrate lower-level Keeper interactions exposing a higher level interface
+* Subscribe to relevant events raised by the KEEPER network and trigger corresponding actions
 * Expose some API's providing alternative consumption mechanisms (synchronous/asynchronous)

 <a name="components"></a>